Stocks rebound from rout as Fed faces calls to cut rates early

 Commentators also said a stronger yen had led investors to unwind their "carry trades" in which they borrowed in the cheap Japanese currency to invest in higher-yielding assets, such as equities.

-While Wall Street's three main indexes suffered another day of pain -- with the Nasdaq down more than three percent -- a forecast-beating read on the key U.S. services sector provided some solace.
+While Wall Street's three main indexes suffered another day of pain — with the Nasdaq down more than 3% — a forecast-beating read on the key U.S. services sector provided some solace.

-Tokyo's Nikkei, which tanked more than 12 percent Monday and suffered a record points loss, jumped 10.2 percent Tuesday.
+Tokyo's Nikkei, which tanked more than 12% Monday and suffered a record points loss, jumped 10.2% Tuesday.

-Toyota was up more than 12 percent, Sony piled on more than nine percent and chip giant Tokyo Electron added 16.6 percent.
+Toyota was up more than 12%, Sony piled on more than 9% and chip giant Tokyo Electron added 16.6%.

 "This is a sweeping, across-the-board gain," said analysts at Nomura, adding that investors would also pay close attention to the foreign exchange market.